elefevre/elements-of-unit-testing-style/README.md

 [1]: see [this thread](http://stackoverflow.com/questions/8601831/do-not-use-system-out-println-in-server-side-code), for example

-[2]: see XXXXXXXXXXXXXXXX, Nat Pryce, Steve Freeman, etc.
+[2]: such as [this post](http://www.mockobjects.com/2007/04/test-smell-logging-is-also-feature.html) by Steve Freeman

 The question is, what do you want logs in the tests for?
 Logs are generally used for diagnostic of unexpected events in production.
 There is no such need in tests.
 If your failing tests do not provide enough context, then you must refactor them to do so.
 Generally, this will mean making your assertions more clear.
 In the worst case, you might have to run your test via a debugger.